StevensDeptECE/CPE593/md/contact.md

 # Weekly Calendar
+## Dov Kruger's weekly schedule.
+There are preferred time blocks designated when you may request an appointment.

 |   | Sun | Mon | Tue | Wed | Thu | Fri | Sat |
 |---| --- | --- | --- | --- | --- | --- | --- |
 | 9 |     |     |     |     |     |     |     |